The FAQs provide further information on Parc Cybi, Holyhead Border Control Post (BCP).

 A maximum of 30 staff are expected on site at any one time including approximately 5 marshals required to safely manage vehicles and pedestrians within the facility.

-How would traffic be managed?
+How will traffic be managed?

 Site access will be from Parc Cybi via the Parc Cybi / Lon Trefignath roundabout.
 Checked vehicles will travel from the Port of Holyhead on the A55 before exiting at junction 2 onto the A5153 before turning onto Parc Cybi.
 Most staff are expected to use the same route.
 Some may access the site from the west.